pragma-/pbot/doc/Factoids.md

     <pragma-> PBot, hello
        <PBot> Hello, pragma-!

-Significantly more complex factoids can be built by using $variables, command-substitution, command-piping, /code invocation, and more!
+Significantly more complex factoids can be built by using $variables, command-substitution, command-piping, /code invocation, and more.
+Read on!

 ## Channel namespaces
 Factoids added in one channel may be called/triggered in another channel or in private message, providing that the other channel doesn't already have a factoid of the same name (in which case that channel's factoid will be triggered).